jmablog/tinieR/README.md

 ## Advanced use

-For details on all the options **tinieR** provides, [see the "Full walkthrough" vignette here](https://jmablog.github.io/tinieR/articles/full-walkthrough.html).
+For details on all the options **tinieR** provides, [see the "full walkthrough" vignette here](https://jmablog.github.io/tinieR/articles/tinieR.html).